-When teaching the Buddha regarded himself as a guide and physician, diagnosing ailments and pointing out the path to recovery.
-As presented now in texts, he taught in the basic components of Hindu cosmology and psychology (long cycles of time, and equally periods through which a self or soul, atman, is reborn as it moves, controlled by karma as cause, toward freedom or salvation,
+When teaching; the Buddha regarded himself as a guide and physician, diagnosing ailments and pointing out the path to recovery.
+As presented in texts, he taught the basic components of Hindu cosmology and psychology (long cycles of time, and equal periods through which a self or soul, atman, is reborn as it moves toward freedom or salvation, controlled by karma as cause, moksa).

-it.
-There are many gods in Buddhism, which is, especially at the popular level, an extremely theistic religion.
-But God, or gods, is part of the process, having the characteristic appearance, as opposed to that appearance of animal or human.
+There are many gods in Buddhism, which is (especially at the popular level) an extremely theistic religion.
+But God or gods is part of the process, having the characteristic appearance, as opposed to that appearance of animal or human.

 The Noble Truth of the origin of suffering is the thirst to gratify the senses or the craving for material gains.
 This craving leads from rebirth to rebirth.